Employee Time Clock Buying Guide

 Environmental Concerns & Ruggedness

-Some situations make certain clocking technologies impractical for a given work setting.
 Sometimes, environmental conditions make certain clocking types unsuitable, particularly when any imaging system is used within the clocking technology.

-- Employees wear gloves while working
+- Your employees wear gloves while working

-- Employees work outdoors
+- Your employees work outdoors

-- Company seeks a hygienic biometric solution
+- Your business seeks a hygienic biometric solution

 Sometimes, your time and attendance solution provider can recommend a ruggedized time clock that supports the clocking technology you prefer.
 If a given clocking technology is truly unsuited for your environment, the solution provider will steer you in the right direction.